Energy policy of Canada: Edmonton Power

 On 23 October 1891 a group of entrepreneurs obtain a 10-year permit to build the Edmonton Electric Lighting and Power Company on the banks of the North Saskatchewan River.
 The Edmonton Electrical Lighting and Power Company became a municipally owned electric utility in 1902, then the Electrical Distribution and Power Plant departments combined to form Edmonton Power in 1970.
 Electrical generation capacity was also expanded in 1970 with the coal fired Clover Bar Generating Station construction.
 Within the next eight years, another three units are added, bringing the combined generating capacity of the Clover bar and Rossdale generating stations to 1050 megawatts by 1979.
 Expansion occurred again in 1989 with the first Genesee unit is operating at full load and in 1994 with a second Genesee unit to a total capacity of both units to 850 megawatts.
 Electricity generated at Genesee was made commercially available through the Alberta Interconnected Grid in the early 1990s.
-EPCOR was formed from the merger of Edmonton's municipal natural gas, power and water utilities in 1996 and converted into a public company in 2006.
+EPCOR was formed from the merger of Edmonton's municipal power and water utilities in 1996 and converted into a public company in 2006.
 Then EPCOR Utilities Inc. spun off its power generation business to create Capital Power Corporation in 2009.